Advice for British people living in Singapore, including information on health, education, benefits, residence requirements and more.

 Immigration and Checkpoint Authority (ICA) issues visas for visitors, student visas and permanent residents.

-Ministry of Manpower (MOM) is responsible for the issuing employment passes, dependant’s passes and long term visit passes.
+Ministry of Manpower (MOM) is responsible for issuing employment passes, dependant’s passes and long term visit passes.

 British nationals who are not permanent residents in Singapore are not entitled to any social welfare benefits.
 British nationals who have permanent residence (PR) status in Singapore could be eligible to access contributions that they had made to the Central Provident Fund (CPF).